 The Witch is a complex character with a long history.
-In most cases, stereotypes have constancy and continuity [1].
+For the most part, stereotypes have constancy and continuity [1].
 As for the iconography of witchcraft, the witch is a typical character that continues to defy stereotypes through a variety of transformations, including woodcuts, Renaissance oil paintings, images in print, and images in popular culture.
-In early modern Europe, fear and hatred of the Witch were widespread and persistent enough to be reflected in material culture and art.
+In early modern Europe, fear and hatred of the Witches were widespread and persistent enough to be reflected in material culture and art.
+After the Age of Enlightenment, Witch beliefs faded in Europe, and by the 18th century, political persecution had largely ceased, and images of Witches, the witch is a typical character that continues to defy stereotypes through a variety of transformations, including woodcuts, Renaissance oil paintings, images in print, and images in popular culture.
+In early modern Europe, fear and hatred of the Witches were widespread and persistent enough to be reflected in material culture and art.
 After the Age of Enlightenment, Witch beliefs faded in Europe, and by the 18th century, political persecution had largely ceased, and images of Witches were no longer as prejudiced or hateful as before.
 As the century progressed, the Witch became closer to the image with which we are familiar today.
-In recent years, more and more films have described the Witch positively, and Witches who were villains in earlier films have become positive characters in new remakes.
+In recent years, more and more films have portrayed the Witch in a positive light, and Witches who were villains in earlier films have become positive characters in new remakes.
 At a time when positive images of witches are mainstream, the reintroduction of witches as villains may be a key point in overturning stereotypes and resolving the longstanding dichotomy between "good witches" and "bad witches".

-This study provides material for future research on character design stereotypes, and an attempt is proposed to use artificial intelligence to break the stereotypes in design and is being documented as an experiment in how to subvert current stereotypes from various periods in history.
+In light of the above, the purpose of this study is to deconstruct the stereotypical witch and to understand the visual interpretations of witches and character positioning by creators from different eras, to subvert the stereotype of witches in current popular culture.
+This study provides material for future research on character design stereotypes and is being documented as an experiment in how to subvert current stereotypes from various periods in history.
 The method begins by using AI to compile stereotypical images of contemporary witches.
-Then, the two major components of the stereotype, "accessories" and "appearance," are analyzed from historical and social perspectives and attributed to the reasons for the formation and transformation of the Witch image.
-These past stereotypes are designed using the design approach of "extraction" "retention" and "conversion.", and finally the advantages and disadvantages of this approach are summarized from a practical perspective.
+Then, the two major components of the stereotype, " accessories " and "appearance," are analyzed from historical and social perspectives and attributed to the reasons for the formation and transformation of the Witch image.
+These past stereotypes are designed using the design approach of "extraction" "retention" and "conversion.", and finally the pros and cons of this approach are summarized from a practical perspective.